-Indicators - Goals for 2022 Result of the year Implementation and execution of the Regulatory Compliance System in Quest Holdings and its major subsidiaries (be way of indication: conduction of a regulatory risk assessment, regulatory compliance plan for the year 2023).
+Indicators - Goals for 2023 Result of the year Implementation and execution of the Regulatory Compliance System in Quest Holdings and its major subsidiaries (be way of indication: conduction of a regulatory risk assessment, regulatory compliance plan for the year 2023).
 Achieved Update of the Group's Code of Conduct and Ethical Behaviour.
-Achieved Campaign to inform all Group staff of the Group's Code of Conduct and Ethical Behaviour.
+Achieved Update the The Anti-Corruption, Fraud & Bribery Policy Achieved Awareness Campaign for all employees of the Group's Code of Conduct and Ethical Behaviour.
+Introduce new Whistleblowing Campaign.
 Achieved

-5. Respect for human rights
+5. Respect for Human Rights